sashinpivotal/git-tips/README.md

 - Now you should be able to use ssh for cloning and pushing

-## How to make remte repository for the local Git project
+## How to make remote repository after you create a local Git project

 Let's assume you have a local Git project called "my_project", now you want to make a corresponding remote BitBucket project.